ChuangSheep/KursheftTools/README.md

 |Class|PascalCase|
 |Method|PascalCase|

+---

-The controls of a windows form should start with its prefix, or, end with the full name as suffixes. <br>
+The controls of a windows form should start with its prefix. <br>
 For example: <br>

 ```
 btnOK
-OKButton
 ```

+---

 The callback functions should start with the caller name, then with an underscore `_` and then the event. <br>
 For example: <br>